About Elizabeth Cobbs

 Elizabeth earned her Ph.D. in American history at Stanford University.
 She now holds the Melbern Glasscock Chair at Texas A&M University and a Senior Fellow at Stanford University's Hoover Institution.
 Her books have won four literary prizes, two for American history and two for fiction.
 Elizabeth has been a Fulbright scholar in Ireland and a Fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 She has served on the Historical Advisory Committee of the U.S. State Department and on the jury for the Pulitzer Prize in History.

-Her latest book, from Harvard University Press, is The Hello Girls, a novel based on the defining account of the first women to serve in the U.S. Army for the Signal Corps during WWI.
+Her latest book, from Harvard University Press, The Hello Girls, is the defining account of the first women to serve in the U.S. Army for the Signal Corps during WWI.

 San Diego Book Award (2009)